dotnet/designs/accepted/2023/simplify-workload-versioning.md

    Install Type:        FileBased
 ```

-When updating workloads, console output will include the old and new workload patch versions:
+When updating workloads, console output will include the old and new workloads versions:

 ```
 > dotnet workload install wasm-tools
 Checking for updated workloads version...
-Updating workloads version from 8.0.201.0 to 8.0.201.2...
+Updating workloads version from 8.0.201-baseline.23919.2 to 8.0.201...
 Installing workload manifest microsoft.net.sdk.android version 34.0.0-preview.4.230...
 <Further workload manifest update messages>
 Installing pack Microsoft.NET.Runtime.WebAssembly.Sdk version 8.0.0-preview.4.23181.9...
 <Further workload pack installation manifests>
 Garbage collecting for SDK feature band(s) 8.0.200...

-Successfully updated workloads version from 8.0.201.0 to 8.0.201.2.
+Successfully updated workloads version from 8.0.201-baseline.23919.2 to 8.0.201.2.
 Successfully installed workload(s) wasm-tools.
 ```

-The proposed [workload history](https://github.com/dotnet/sdk/pull/30486) command will also display the workload patch versions.
+The proposed [workload history](https://github.com/dotnet/sdk/pull/30486) command will also display the workloads versions.

 The .NET SDK will periodically (once a day, by default) check for updated workload versions in order to notify users if there is an update available.
 Currently, commands such as `dotnet build` print out the following message: